poojithatholeti2/BookFlix.API/README.md

 - When a client sends a `POST /api/books` request, the book data is passed from the controller to the service layer and saved into the database via the repository layer.
 A success response is returned immediately without waiting for embedding generation.

 ### 2. **Queueing for Embedding Generation:**
-- After the book is successfully stored, the `BookService` enqueues the book data into a singleton `EmbeddingQueue`, allowing the embedding process to run asynchronously without blocking the API response.
+- After the book is successfully stored, the `IBookService` enqueues the book data into a singleton `IEmbeddingQueue`, allowing the embedding process to run asynchronously without blocking the API response.

 ### 3. **Asynchronous Background Execution:**
-- A hosted background service continuously monitors the `EmbeddingQueue`.
+- A hosted background service continuously monitors the `IEmbeddingQueue`.
 Once it detects new book data, it dequeues the request and invokes the embedding generation process.
-- The `PythonEmbeddingService` interacts with a Python module (`embedding_service.py`) via `PythonNet`.
-It passes the book's textual data (e.g., title and description) to a Groq-hosted LLM that returns a 384-dimensional semantic embedding vector.
+- The `IEmbeddingService` interacts with a Python module (`embedding_service.py`) via `PythonNet`.
+It passes the book's textual data (e.g., title and description) to `IEmbeddingService` that returns a 384-dimensional semantic embedding vector.

 ### 4. **Validation and Embedding Storage:**
 - The returned float array is validated to ensure it has 384 elements.
 If valid, it is wrapped into a `pgvector.Vector` object suitable for storage in PostgreSQL.